 The cost of locality payments is the sum of all individual locality payments during a calendar year, offset by special salary rates.
-This amount is estimated using OPM records of all Federal employees with duty stations within the continental United States (CONUS) as of March 2005 and covered by the General Schedule or other pay plan to which locality pay has been extended, together with the percentage locality payments from Table 2.
-The estimate assumes that the average number and distribution of employees (by locality, grade, and step) in CONUS in 2007 will not differ substantially from the number and distribution in March 2005.
+This amount is estimated using OPM records of all Federal employees with duty stations within the continental United States (CONUS) as of March 2006 and covered by the General Schedule or other pay plan to which locality pay has been extended, together with the percentage locality payments from Table 2.
+The estimate assumes that the average number and distribution of employees (by locality, grade, and step) in CONUS in 2008 will not differ substantially from the number and distribution in March 2006.
 The estimate does not include increases in premium pay costs or Government contributions for retirement, life insurance, or other employee benefits that may be attributed to locality payments.

 Cost estimates are derived as follows.
 First, both the "scheduled annual rate of pay," as defined in 5 CFR 531.602, and the annual rate inclusive of special rates are determined for each employee.
-These rates are adjusted to include an assumed 2.1 percent across-the-board increase in January 2006 and the 1.7 percent across-the-board increase that would become effective in January 2007 under current law (under FEPCA, across-the-board increases are based on the change in the applicable ECI minus 0.5 percentage points).
-Both annual rates are converted to expected annual earnings by multiplying each by an appropriate work schedule factor.9 The "gross locality payment" is computed for each employee by multiplying expected annual earnings from the scheduled annual rate by the proposed locality payment percentage for the employee's locality pay area.
+These rates are adjusted to include an assumed 1.7 percent across-the-board increase in January 2007 and the 2.5 percent across-the-board increase that would become effective in January 2008 under current law (under FEPCA, across-the-board increases are based on the change in the applicable ECI minus 0.5 percentage points).
+Both annual rates are converted to expected annual earnings by multiplying each by an appropriate work schedule factor.
+The "gross locality payment" is computed for each employee by multiplying expected annual earnings from the scheduled annual rate by the proposed locality payment percentage for the employee's locality pay area.
 The sum of these gross locality payments is the cost of locality pay before offset by special rates.

 Second, for each employee, the gross locality payment is compared to the amount by which expected annual earnings from the annual rate inclusive of special rates exceeds the expected annual earnings from the scheduled annual rate.
 This second amount is the "cost" of any special rate.
 If the gross locality payment is less than or equal to the cost of any special rate, the net locality payment is set at zero.
 In this case, the locality payment is completely offset by an existing special rate.
 If the gross locality payment is greater than the cost of any special rate, the net locality payment is equal to the gross locality payment minus the cost of any existing special rate.
 In this case, the locality payment is at most partially offset.
 If the scheduled annual rate is the same as the annual rate inclusive of special rates (i.e., the cost of any special rate is zero), then there is no offset and the net locality payment equals the gross locality payment.
 The sum of the net locality payments so derived is the estimated cost of local comparability payments.
+Note that both the cost of special rates and the amount of special rate offsets are lower this year than in the past.
+This is due to the cancellation of special rates that have been overtaken by locality payments and changes in pay administration practices.